-- 52 The maximum number of charity trustees is 18; out of that: - 52.1 no more than 15 shall be charity trustees who were elected/appointed under clauses 57 and 58 (or deemed to have been appointed under clause 56); and - 52.2 no more than 3 shall be charity trustees who were co-opted under the provisions of clauses 61 and 62. - 53 The minimum number of charity trustees is 5.
+- The maximum number of charity trustees is 9 out of that: - 52.1 no more than 7 shall be charity trustees who were elected/appointed under clauses 57 and 58 (or deemed to have been appointed under clause 56); and - 52.2 no more than 2 shall be charity trustees who were co-opted under the provisions of clauses 61 and 62. - 52.3 Any co-opted members cannot serve for longer than the date of the next AGM before offering themselves for election, assuming they are entitled to do so. - 53 The minimum number of charity trustees is 3